livingsocial/newrelic_route_check/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile, likely in the development group as it is not needed in production:

     gem 'newrelic_route_check'

+    #--- or

+    group :development do
+      gem 'newrelic_route_check'
+    end

 And then execute: